finkusuma-dev/frontendmenter-blog-preview-card/README.md

     <img src="./_docs/outline_pad24.jpg" width="200"/>

+As you may notice, the result of #1 (using `border` and `24px` padding) looks the same with #4 (using `outline` and `24px` padding).
+But they're different:

-The `border` takes up space and it's drawn inside the element's box.
+The **borders** are drawn inside the element's box, so the overall card size includes the borders.

 <img src="./_docs/box_border.jpg" width="400">

-While `outline` doesn't take space and it's drawn outside the element's box.
-Although we see in the inspector that the box displays the same dimensions with the design, the actual box size is bigger.
+While the **outlines** are drawn outside the element's box, so the overall card size does not include the **outlines**.
+We can see in the inspector, the dimension of the box without the outlines.
+Maybe we can choose this option if in Figma the stroke property position is **outside**.

 <img src="./_docs/box_outline.jpg" width="400">

-I choose to use `border` and reduce the `padding` to `23px` so the overall card size matches with the design.
-If I use `24px` for padding, it would make the card bigger for 2 pixels on horizontal and on vertical.
+So, I choose to use `border` and reduce the `padding` to `23px` so the overall card size matches with the design.
+If I use `24px` for padding (Like it's set on Figma design), it would make the card bigger for 2 pixels on horizontal and on vertical.

 ##### 🔷 Line Height Issue